We are Which? part of the Which? group, wholly owned by the Consumers' Association.

 Check with the Office of the Public Guardian in England and Wales and Scotland, or with the Office of Care and Protection in Northern Ireland.

-In England & Wales and Scotland, until your power of attorney is registered with the Office of the Public Guardian (OPG) it cannot be used, and we suggest you register ASAP.
+In England & Wales and Scotland, until your power of attorney is registered with the relevant Office of the Public Guardian (OPG) it cannot be used, and we suggest you register ASAP.

 Send your document to the OPG via either recorded or special delivery, so you can keep track, and if you're sending more than one document, include them all in the same envelope, this is acceptable.